.st0{fill:#FFFFFF;}

 Updating your hours (holidays, etc.) and other attributes goes a long way toward helping visitors choose your business.
 “Complete information” is one of the top 10 conversion factors on a Google Business Profile.

-But no matter how well you’ve completed your profile, visitors to your GBP can — without your permission — upload photos, change your hours, amenities, even core information about your business like its name and address.
+But no matter how well you’ve completed your profile, visitors to your GBP can—without your permission—upload photos, change your hours, amenities, even core information about your business like its name and address.

+So you need to monitor.
 User-submitted edits are meant for well-meaning customers to provide helpful updates, and most changes are benign or even positive.

 But unscrupulous competitors can use them to cause havoc with your rankings, conversions, and business itself.
 Some industries are beset by malicious changes and GBP spam, which can take time and energy to fix.